parker20121/joshua-mt/README.md

-This package serves as API and UI for a Joshua-decoder based Arabic to English translation service.
+This package serves as API and UI for a Joshua-decoder based translation service.
 Joshua-decoder is a Machine Translation ToolKit, for more details, see http://joshua-decoder.org/

 This application assumes you have the Joshua-decoder service installed and that you can call Joshua scripts.